divi tips 141

 This article contains affiliate links recognizable by the percentage icon (%) → I am an affiliate link

-Astuces Divi was launched in 2017, and since then, I have never managed to do a complete overhaul.
-I made changes left and right, but I had never really updated his design.
+Divi tips came into being in 2017, and since then I have never managed to make a complete overhaul.
+I made changes to the right to the left, but I had never really updated his design.
 It was high time!
-Indeed, I believe that a website or blog should be redone every two or three years...
-Like, they're the worst shoemakers ever.
+Indeed, I believe that a website or blog should remake a beauty every two or three years...
+Like, they're the worst shoemakers ever. 🤣.
 In this article, I explain how I made the redesign of my Divi Tips blog.

 iceberg recast site

-Before going further, I would like to highlight the fact that a complete overhaul is not solely based on design change.
+Before I go further, I would like to highlight the fact that a complete overhaul is not solely based on design change.

 A few days ago, I had a pressing desire to see all this again.
-At first, I thought a few pairs of hours would be enough...
-What an idea!
+At first, I thought a couple of hours would be enough... what an idea!
 The invisible part of the iceberg was much more consistent than I imagined...

 I'll explain everything in the rest of the article.

-The following steps vary according to the state of the site and the amount of work to be done during your redesign project.
-This is why you will not be able to follow them "step by step", but rather "case by case"...
+The steps that follow vary depending on the state of the site and the amount of work to be done during your redesign project.
+That's why you won't be able to follow them "step by step", but rather "case by case"...

-At first, I just wanted to refresh the design of Divi Tips.
+Initially, I just wanted to refresh the design of Divi Tips.
 I thought it was enough to change two or three things and it wouldn't be more complicated.
-But when I started, directly on the production site, I quickly realized that 2 hours wouldn't be enough!
+But when I started, directly on the production site, I quickly realized that 2 hours wouldn't be enough 😫 Hey!
 I finally made the decision to duplicate my site locally to work quietly and achieve a satisfactory result.

-Once the site has migrated, I have seen back-office error lines not visible on the production site.
-So I realized that a few extensions had aged badly, we'll talk about it again after...
+Once the site was migrated, I saw back-office error lines not visible on the production site.
+So I realized that a few extensions had been badly aged, so we'll talk about it after...

 Phase 2 - Complete design redesign